zoometh/C14/neonet/index.md

 </tbody>
 </table>

-When the DOI is lacking, the bibliographical reference should be include into the BibTex document \texttt{references.bib} with the name of the first author and the two last digits of the year:
+When the DOI is lacking, the bibliographical reference should be include into the BibTex document [references.bib](https://raw.githubusercontent.com/zoometh/C14/master/neonet/references_france.bib) with the name of the first author and the two last digits of the year:

 ```r